 A writer is writing because he not only enjoys it for its own sake, but because he NEEDS to write, in order to feel complete.
 Each time he writes, his emotions and experiences pour onto the page and fill it with character and color.
 This leaves part of him into everything he writes and creates.
 It is not easy, but it is fulfilling, interesting and wonderful.

 Each time someone asks me if I’m interested in a job as a content filler either using my own blog (this one) or their own magazine/website, I admit that I pause, and I admit that this is because of the pay.
 Let’s face it, who doesn’t need money?
 But the thing is, I have a good career and a good wage, and I never wrote for the money itself (though yes I do get paid), but mostly I write because I love it and I write only about things which interest me.
-So that is my priority, and each time I receive one of these offers, THIS is why I say no, and why I will continue to do so.
-And this is what I suggests writers – those who love to write and do it to express themselves, to do.
+So that is my priority, and each time I receive one of these offers, THIS is why I pause and ask myself, am I going to write this review/article because I will enjoy doing so, or just for the money?
+And this is what I suggest writers – those who love to write and do it to express themselves, to do.

 Don’t sell yourself short.
 Don’t sell your art, because even if you say you are going to do it ‘once’, you will end up doing it again and again and in the end have no time to write what you really want.